 - Kanban: The Kanban methodology involves setting up multiple tasks for the project.
 When paired with Kanban project management software like Asana, it’s easy to visualize the project’s progress with this style.
 This is a very common project methodology.

 - PMI: The Project Management Institute (PMI) publishes guidelines for project management, and these represent industry standards.
-They work for a wide range of projects.
+They work on a wide range of projects.

 - Scrum: Scrum, or sprint, projects go extremely fast with small teams.
 Project managers need to be highly organized with an ability to pivot quickly in a scrum project.